-Curly endive or rocket, chilled in iced water
+Mesclun leaves or curly endive chilled in iced water

-- Preheat oven to 180°C (350°F) fan-forced.
-Melt butter in a saucepan over medium heat, add flour and stir continuously for 1 minute.
-Gradually whisk in milk and whisk until you have a smooth sauce.
-Add spinach leaves and cook 2-3 minutes stirring continuously until thickened.
-Remove from heat and add feta, egg yolks, parsley, cayenne pepper and season to taste.
+- Preheat oven to 180°C (350°F).
+Melt butter in a saucepan over medium heat, add flour and stir for 30 seconds.
+Whisk in milk until you have a smooth sauce and remove from heat.
+Add spinach leaves, feta, egg yolks and cayenne pepper and mix well, season to taste.

 - In a small bowl whisk egg whites to soft peaks.
-Gently fold egg whites into the sauce.
+Gently fold egg whites into the spinach mix.

-- Grease 2 x (9 x 6cm) ramekins and dust with breadcrumbs.
+- Grease well with extra butter 2 x (9 x 6cm) ramekins.
 Pour mixture into ramekins and place in baking dish with enough boiling water to come 2/3 way up the sides of the ramekins.

-On 2 serving plates place soufflés in the middle of each plate.
-Arrange drained curly endive around the soufflé, garnish with 3 whole grapes and 3 halved grapes for each plate.
-Scatter around the pine nuts and serve immediately.
+On 2 serving plates place soufflés in the middle.
+Arrange drained leaves around the soufflé, place some whole and halved grapes around the leaves.
+Scatter around the hazelnuts and serve.

-*If you are short on time you can buy toasted pine nuts at most supermarkets.
+*If you are short on time you can buy skinless hazelnuts in most supermarkets.